 Wild Mary Sudik oil gusher seen amid other Oklahoma City derricks in a 1930 panorama photograph.

-“Wild Mary Sudik,” erupted in March 1930 amid other Oklahoma City oilfield derricks — and was regularly featured in theater newsreels around the country.
-Crews would recover 200,000 barrels of oil from hastily constructed pits.
+“Wild Mary Sudik,” erupted in the Oklahoma City oilfield on March 26, 1930, and was regularly featured in theater newsreels.
+Crews recovered 200,000 barrels of oil from hastily constructed pits.

 The attempts to control the wild well were regularly featured in newsreels and on radio, according to Oklahoma Journeys, a 2005 audio program at the Oklahoma History Center in Oklahoma City.

 “At about 6:30 the morning of March 26, 1930, the crew of roughnecks drilling a well on the property of Vincent Sudik paused in their work,” the program begins about the well drilled near present day I-240 and Bryant Street in Oklahoma City.
-“The tired drillers had been waiting for daylight to continue their work,” the audio tape noted.
+“The tired drillers had been waiting for daylight to continue their work.”

 The crew was unfamiliar with the formation’s hazards, explains narrator Michael Dean, who says that after drilling to 6,471 feet, they overlooked signs of a dangerous pressure increase in the well.
-“The exhausted crew failed to fill the hole with mud,” the narrator reported.
+“The exhausted crew failed to fill the hole with mud.”

 “They didn’t know the Wilcox Sand formation was permeated with natural gas under high pressure, and within minutes that sand under so much pressure found a release,” he added.